AAugustine/AAugustine/README.md

 Currently learning how to automate all the things!

-Implementation Engineer on the GitHub Professional Services team, amateur coffee enthusiast, terrible golfer - it's a work in progress, and lover of all the pets (except spiders). ✨
+Implementation Engineer on the GitHub Professional Services team, amateur coffee enthusiast, ~~terrible~~ ok golfer - it's a work in progress, and lover of all the pets (except spiders). ✨

 #### 📫 How to reach me:
 At [GitHub](https://github.com/AAugustine/) @AAugustine